Deferribacter autotrophicus: Taxonomic classification

 The Deferribacter genus is in the Deferribacterota phylum, formerly known as Deferribacteres.
 This phylum represents a collection of Gram-negative, rod-shaped, thermophilic, and hyperthermophilic bacteria.
 There is only one class within this phylum, Deferribacteres, which is funneled into a single order—Deferribacterales.
 This order comprises several families, to which Deferribacter belongs to the Deferribacteraceae family.

 Species diversity

 The Deferribacter genus comprises four species: D. thermophilus, D. desulfuricans, D. abyssi, and the most recently described D. autotrophicus.
-Following 16S rRNA gene sequencing of the type strain (=DSM 21529=VKPM B-10097), analysis revealed similarity to other species in the Deferribacter genus ranged from 94.3-95.5%, to which D. autotrophicus is most closely related to D. abyssi.
+Following 16S rRNA gene sequencing of the type strain (=DSM 21529=VKPM B-10097), analysis revealed similarity to other species in the Deferribacter genus ranged from 94.3 to 95.5%, to which D. autotrophicus is most closely related to D. abyssi.

 Genomic insights

 Full genome analysis of Deferribacter autotrophicus suggests that the evolution of the species was significantly driven by lateral gene transfer.
 This is supported by its relative genome size of 2.54 Mb with a 32.62% GC content.
 This is about 300 Mbp bigger than the chromosome of D. desulfuricans, the only other species in the genus to have a full genome analysis.
 Additionally, D. autotrophicus also has remarkably similar metabolic pathways to those found in other species rather than being unique to the Deferribacter genus.
 For instance, D. autotrophicus is one of few species identified that is capable of undergoing the tricarboxylic acid (TCA) cycle in the reductive direction, which has not been observed in other members of the Deferribacter genus, but was observed in Geovibrio thiophilus, another species in the Deferribacterota phylum.
 The citrate synthase enzyme associated with carbon dioxide fixation in the reductive TCA cycle performed by D. autotrophicus is notably similar to the citrate synthase enzyme found in Geovibrio thiophilus with a 77% shared amino acid sequence identity.
 Likewise, the carbon monoxide hydrogenase enzyme in D. autotrophicus, which aids in carbon monoxide fixation, shares 74% amino acid identity with the corresponding enzyme found in Geobacter sulfurreducens.